 I’ll always remember how we stopped here to drink a glass of hor gluhwein (with rum) during our first trip to Munich during winter because we were freezing.
 I’ll also remember the strolls with my best friend during the rain one Spring day.

 What you’ll find in Viktualienmarkt?
-All kinds of delicious local food.
-The market had developed from an original farmer’s market to a gourmet food market it is today.
+All kinds of delicious German food.
+The market had developed from an original farmer’s market to the gourmet food market it is today.
 Even though I must admit it can be hard to eat vegetarian in Germany, this might just be the place where you’ll find some options.